wc-donation/wc-donation-platform/readme.txt

 === Donation Platform for WooCommerce: Fundraising & Donation Management: Motivation ===

-Why does the world need this donation & fundraising plugin for WooCommerce?
+Why does the world need this WooCommerce donation plugin?
 Hands down, WooCommerce is the most mature eCommerce solution.
 It is supported by all other major systems (CRM, Analytics, Marketing, Accounting and more) and offers numerous possibilities to customize the behavior to your needs.

 So it doesn't make sense to reprogram all the features already implemented by WooCommerce for a donation and fundraising platform again and worse.
 Instead, you just customize the look and in some places the behavior of WooCommerce and you get a comprehensive fundraising, crowdfunding, crowdsourcing and donation solution for your charity.